The Ultimate In Birding Tours

 Out in the dry bush country, we have a good chance of finding the rare Pictorella Mannikin, as well as the enormous Red-tailed Black-Cockatoo.

-Amongst the many other waterbirds, we should see at Lake Argyle are Australasian Darter, the handsome Pied Heron, Intermediate Egret, Glossy Ibis, the impressive Black-necked Stork, Wandering Whistling-Duck, Radjah Shelduck, the lovely Green Pygmy-goose and Whiskered Tern.
+Amongst the many other waterbirds, we should see at Lake Argyle are Australasian Darter, the handsome Pied Heron, Plumed Egret, Glossy Ibis, the impressive Black-necked Stork, Wandering Whistling Duck, Radjah Shelduck, the lovely Green Pygmygoose and Whiskered Tern.

 Lake Argyle is also one of the best localities in Australia to observe the stunningly plumaged Spinifex Pigeon, so we should enjoy great views of these cryptically-coloured, plump little birds which emerge from the spinifex-covered hills to look for scraps of food around camping areas and the like.

-Additional species likely around Kununurra include Black-shouldered Kite (a different species from the Black-winged Kite of the Old World), Whistling Kite, the handsome Spotted Harrier, Collared Sparrowhawk, Black Falcon, Australian Hobby, Bush Thick-knee, Black-fronted Plover, Brush Cuckoo, Pheasant Coucal, the huge Blue-winged Kookaburra, Dollarbird, Red-backed Fairy-wren, Silver-crowned Friarbird, Blue-faced, White-gaped, Yellow-tinted, White-throated and Rufous-throated Honeyeaters, Yellow-throated Miner, Northern Fantail, Paperbark Flycatcher, Grey-crowned Babbler, Olive-backed and Yellow Orioles, White-bellied Cuckoo-shrike, White-winged Triller, White-breasted Woodswallow, Horsfield’s Bushlark, Fairy Martin, Golden-headed Cisticola, Zebra Finch and Mistletoebird.
+Additional species likely around Kununurra include Black-shouldered Kite (a different species from the Black-winged Kite of the Old World), Whistling Kite, the handsome Spotted Harrier, Collared Sparrowhawk, Black Falcon, Australian Hobby, Bush Stone-curlew, Black-fronted Plover, Brush Cuckoo, Pheasant Coucal, the huge Blue-winged Kookaburra, Oriental Dollarbird, Red-backed Fairywren, Silver-crowned Friarbird, Blue-faced, White-gaped, Yellow-tinted, White-throated and Rufous-throated Honeyeaters, Yellow-throated Miner, Northern Fantail, Paperbark Flycatcher, Grey-crowned Babbler, Olive-backed and Yellow Orioles, White-bellied Cuckooshrike, White-winged Triller, White-breasted Woodswallow, Horsfield’s Bushlark, Fairy Martin, Golden-headed Cisticola, Australian Zebra Finch and Mistletoebird.

 Western Australia: Day 19 After some final birding around Kununurra, our Western Australia birding tour ends this morning at the airport.